houseos/SCP/README.md

 ## 2. Provisioning of devices

-When the default password of the secure-controller is set or no wifi credentials are provisioned the secure-controller provides a Wifi Access Point using WPA2-PSK which can be accessed with the [default credentials from the annex](#81-default-credentials).
+When the default password of the secure-controller is set or no Wifi credentials are provisioned the secure-controller provides a Wifi Access Point using WPA2-PSK which can be accessed with the [default credentials from the annex](#81-default-credentials).

-When the Wifi Access Point is available the control device connects to the wifi and the secure-controller acts as a DHCP server and provides an IP address from a small Class C IP subnet.
+When the Wifi Access Point is available the control device connects to the Wifi and the secure-controller acts as a DHCP server and provides an IP address from a small Class C IP subnet.

 Now the control device can start the discovery of secure-controller in the IP subnet.
 If the secure-controller is found a new secure-control password must be set.
 This can be done via the [security-pw-change message](#632-security-pw-change).
-As a second step the credentials of the home network wifi the secure-controller operates in should be supplied.
+As a second step the credentials of the home network Wifi where the secure-controller operates in should be supplied.
 The user sends a the [security-wifi-config message](#633-security-wifi-config) containing the encrypted credentials to the secure-controller.

 If a secure-controller receives a valid [security-wifi-config message](#633-security-wifi-config) it tries to connect to the wifi and reponds with the result.

 The third step is triggered by the [security-reset message](#635-security-restart) which restarts the secure-controller and thus applies the configured settings.
-If the secure-controller default password and the wifi credentials are changed / provisined, the secure-controller is started as in the wifi client only mode.
+If the secure-controller default password and the wifi credentials are changed / provisioned, the secure-controller is started in the Wifi client only mode.

-*__Note:__* If the connection to the supplied home network wifi fails, the secure-controller acts as a wifi access point in order to receive the new home network credentials.
-But in contrast to the beginning of this chapter the password for this wifi will now be the provisioned secure-controller password.
+*__Note:__* If the connection to the supplied home network Wifi fails, the secure-controller acts as a Wifi access point in order to receive the new home network credentials.
+But in contrast to the beginning of this chapter the password for this Wifi will now be the provisioned secure-controller password.

 ```puml